IGVC-IITK/resources/README.md

 Contains the calibration data of Genius 2D wide angle camera (in .txt and .yaml) along with some pictures.<br>

 ## Wiki
-<p>See the wiki of this repository for links to large data like bag files.</p>
+See the [wiki](https://github.com/IGVC-IITK/test_data/wiki) of this repository for links to large data like bag files.